Working Together: What It Entails

 In this package, I’m part of the day-to-day conversation.
 I help untangle decisions as they arise, reduce rework, and create enough structure that the system can hold as the team grows.

-Clear guidance on how to load this material into an AI system so future team members can interrogate past decisions instead of guessing.
+It typically includes recorded working sessions with transcripts, key design decisions and their rationale, any other documentation and, most usefully, guidance on how to load this material into an AI system so future team members can interrogate past decisions instead of guessing.